Accessing essential health care shouldn’t require a lawyer, but too often it does—especially when you’re pregnant.

 Senior Advisor

-If you are a lawyer interested in working with us on a pro bono basis, please reach out to us intake@amplifylegal.org
+If you are a lawyer interested in working with us on a pro bono basis, please reach out to us at intake@amplifylegal.org